firebase/FirebaseUI-iOS/FirebaseAuthUI/README.md

 ```

 ### Configuring Email Link Sign In
 To use email link sign in, you will first need to enable it in the Firebase Console.
 Additionally, you will also have to enable Firebase Dynamic Links.

-You can enable email link sign in by initializing an `FUIEmailAuth` instance with `FIREmailLinkAuthSignInMethod`.
-You will also need to provide a valid `FIRActionCodeSettings` object with `handleCodeInApp` set to true.
-Additionally, you need to whitelist the URL you pass to the iniatializer; you can do so in the Firebase Console (Authentication -> Sign in Methods -> Authorized domains).
+You can enable email link sign in by initializing an `FUIEmailAuth` instance with
+`FIREmailLinkAuthSignInMethod`.
+You will also need to provide a valid
+`FIRActionCodeSettings` object with `handleCodeInApp` set to true.
+Additionally, you
+need to allowlist the URL you pass to the initializer; you can do so in the Firebase
+Console (Authentication -> Sign in Methods -> Authorized domains).

 ```objective-c
 // Objective-C